Elaeocarpus dentatus: Distribution

 E. dentatus is endemic to New Zealand and found in both the North and South Islands down to South Westland and Christchurch on the east and west.
 It grows from sea level to 600 m (1970 ft.), essentially anywhere north of the latitude 43˚30'S.

 In Māori culture

 Mythology

 In Māori mythology Māui discovers the origin of fire by stealing the nails of his grandmother Mahuika, the atua (God) of fire, extinguising each one.
 After realising that Māui had taken all of her fire she threw her last nail at him.
 It missed and landed first in the Rata (all species under NZ), Hīnau, Kahikatea, Rimu, Mataī, and Miro trees who rejected the fire.
 It then went on, landing in the kaikōmako, tōtara, patete, pukatea, and māhoe trees who received the fire, considering it a great gift.
 The trees that accepted the fire can be used to create fire by rubbing dry sticks together, those that do not, like the Hīnau, will not produce fire in this way.

+Māori traditional beliefs often associated hīnau trees with the ability to grant life, help fertility and determine the sex of babies.